TASIPA/Senior-Project/README.md

 Other features:

-       * User can add their liked places in their favourite tab for quick access
+       * User can add their liked places in their favourite tab for quick access.

-       * User can review and comment on places (also can read other user's comment)
+       * User can review and comment on places (also can read other user's comment).

+       * User can search and filter the data show through app.

+       * User can see distance and rating of the place as well as they can sort too